kierenj/proto-azure2elasticstack/README.md

 To use: edit Program.cs with Azure app service credentials.

 The app reads all available subscriptions, resource groups, resources and their statistics, and writes to the `logs` subfolder in JSON format.

+It's a prototype and fairly hacked together.
+Once the basics work predicatble (on Linux), it'll be tidied..

+The logging bits are a modified version from Microsoft.Extensions.Logging.